-The school will hold second-hand school uniforms via the PTA 'Friends of Ivy Bank' for parents to access; access to these uniforms will be made available upon request made to the Headteacher / Principal.
+The school will hold second-hand school uniforms in the school office for parents to access; access to these uniforms will be made available upon request made to the Headteacher / Principal.

 Parents will be invited to donate their child's uniform when they no longer need it.